Hall of Fame coach Bill Fitch dies, led Celtics to '81 title

 “Coach Fitch was a great friend and trusted mentor and teacher to so many across the entire basketball community, while his impact on the game, and the lives of those he touched, spanned multiple generations.
 He became a life-long friend to many members of the Cavaliers organization.”

-Fitch was hired by the Celtics in 1979, the same year Bird arrived in Boston.
+Fitch was hired by Red Auerbach and the Celtics in 1979, the same year Bird arrived in Boston, which was coming off the two worst seasons in the famed franchise’s history.
 The Celtics went 61-21 in Fitch’s first season and won the championship the following year by beating the Rockets in six games.

+“Fitch’s deep knowledge of the game, toughness, and dry wit made him a perfect fit for Boston and the Celtics,” the team said in a statement.
+“Fitch had already built a reputation as a turnaround artist, and his ability to get the best out of his players paid immediate dividends as Fitch orchestrated what was at the time the best turnaround in NBA history, vaulting to a 61-21 record.”

-He spent five seasons (1983-88) in Houston and went to the Finals in 1986 with a team powered by Hakeem Olajuwon and Ralph Sampson.
+He went from there to Houston for five seasons (1983-88), taking the Rockets to the Finals in 1986 with a team powered by Hakeem Olajuwon and Ralph Sampson.

+Fitch joined the Nets in 1989 and took a young team that won just 17 games in his first season to 40 victories and a playoff berth in his third year.

+He wrapped up his coaching odyssey with the woebegone Clippers, leading them to the playoffs in his third season before retiring in 1998.

 More AP NBA: https://apnews.com/hub/nba and https://twitter.com/AP_Sports